swethasundar009/student-portfolio-website/README.md

 | validateForm| 	Validates the contact form before submission.|
 | showProject| 	Displays the details of a selected project. |
 | scrollToTop | Smoothly scrolls the page back to the top. |

+## Project Explanation

+### This portfolio project is designed to showcase the skills and projects we offer for students.
+It includes the following sections:

+*Home: An introduction to the portfolio.*

+*About: The About section provides details about our Prince Academy.
+It includes information about our background, our educational offerings, and the skills we teach our students.*

+*Portfolio: A gallery of projects with descriptions and images.
+The Portfolio section contains projects we teach and the skills students acquire in our institute.
+Each project is displayed with a description and images showcasing the students' work.*

+*Contact: A contact form where users can enter their name, email, and a message*

 ## Installation